 Clayton and Bell were one of the most prolific glass workshops of the 19th Century.
 This is relatively early in their output as John Clayton and Alfred Bell only formed their company in in 1855.
 They worked alongside Heaton and Butler at this time.
 Their work is to be found in many parish churches (Highbrook has a complete set of Clayton and Bell windows click here to see some of them) and in higher profile work such as the East window of St George’s Windsor.

 To the right of the altar, in the south wall of the Chancel, are two lancet windows by James Powell & Son, latterly known as Whitefriars.
 The window illustrates John Chapter 15 verse 1 “I am the true vine, and my Father is the husbandman.“

 The Hexagon within a circle is repeated four times in the window.
 The Hexagon can either represent the six attributes of God. (“Six is the number of creation, and perfection, symbolizing divine power, majesty, wisdom, love, mercy, and justice”.
 George Ferguson, Signs and Symbols in Christian Art, 1954.) or the Star of Creation / Creator’s Star.
 In this guise it represents the six days in which God created the world, an incomplete work, awaiting perfection.
 Interestingly the most common shape for pulpits is also hexagonal.
 The border of intertwined leaves and grapes reminds us of the Last Supper and the Eucharist.
 The Circle is a symbol of the perfection of God (without beginning or end).
 Within the hexagon is a flower which may be a Star of Bethlehem.
 If so it is a visual reference to the birth of Christ.
-It has five petals which may also be a reference to the five wounds of Christ.
+Five petals on flowers may also be a reference to the five wounds of Christ.
 Grisaille foliage and flowers decorate the outer window quarry tiles.
 As well as allowing light to fall upon the altar, grisaille windows with abstract or symbolic design have historically been used as aids to contemplative prayer.